fenago/katacoda-scenarios/apache-kafka/apache-kafka-streams/steps/6/text.md

 The first step is to run a console consumer in **terminal 1** for the uptimes topic, shown in the following code snippet:
 `~/kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic uptimes --property print.key=true`{{execute T1}}

+**Note:**
+- Interface will keep switching back to terminal 1 because consumer is running there after executing above command, you can manually switch by clicking different terminal.
+- Commands below will run in **terminal 2 & 3** respectively (It will open automatically on executing command).
+You can also open it by clicking `+` icon and selecting `new terminal`

 #### Run PlainStreamsProcessor
 Run the main method of the `PlainStreamsProcessor` in **terminal 2** by running following command.